 Like most people, “shelter in place” changed my day to day life.
 The biggest change was in-person gatherings were replaced by Zoom calls.
 Using the built in speaker on my MacBook was OK when it was just me, but when Jackie and I were doing calls with groups it just didn’t seem to be working.
 I purchased a Jabra 510 Bluetooth speaker.
 It didn’t help significantly, but ended up being extremely useful when then the speaker in Jackie’s old MacBook Pro died.

 During the shutdown it wasn’t possible to go to the gym.
 I didn’t want to lose fitness and gaining weight.
 For a couple of months I was running (Little Sprint Intervals) which was helping overall fitness, but I could tell I was slowly losing muscle.
 I thought about doing a pure body weight exercise, but I felt overwhelmed by the countless possibilities I found on the web and in the recommended book Overcoming Gravity: Systematic Gymnastics Bodyweight.
-I ended to going with something simpler / familiar:
+In May I decided to going with something simpler / familiar: